gabrielcedran/nodejs-study/README.md

 ## Servers

 Node comes with a default module to allow the creation of simple http servers, which name is `http`.
+For more advanced application, you won't use the http module but something else like express (which under the hood uses http module).

+### Open

+It's a module that opens the browser automatically. `npm i open`